zydou/arti/doc/dev/notes/relay-dns.md

 -----

-On the [nothing to hide] blog, there's an interesting potential mitigation:
+On the [nothing to hide] blog, there's another interesting potential mitigation:

 > From the moment a domain is looked up once, the domain will be continuously
 > refreshed close to the end of their respective TTL cycle (ideally with a